 This easy stuffed pepper soup comes together quickly and uses everyday ingredients.
 All your favorite stuffed pepper flavors in a warm and hearty soup!

-I'm all for quick and easy, and this stuffed pepper soup recipe fits the bill perfectly.
-Stuffed peppers require a bit of effort.
-This soup really doesn't.
+I'm all for quick and easy, and this stuffed bell pepper soup fits the bill perfectly.
+Actual stuffed peppers require a bit of effort, but this soup really doesn't.
 I like to chop/prep ingredients once the soup is started, so that saves even more time.

 This is one of those soups that tastes like it's been simmering for hours, but it can be on your table in about 45-50 minutes.
 You can definitely enjoy these familiar flavors on a weeknight.